Toronto Blue Jays mascots: BJ Birdy (1979–1999)

+Early years (1979–1984)

 Kevin Shanahan was an employee of Ontario Place, a theme park attraction run by the provincial government of Ontario, located on Toronto's lakeshore across from municipally-run Exhibition Place, site of Exhibition Stadium, the team's home field at the time.
 As a University of Toronto student, Shanahan designed and performed in a moose costume at the park, to replace the more "motley-looking thing" they already had.
 The second moose costume was uncomfortable, so he designed a more comfortable bird costume.
 A friend suggested to him the Blue Jays might want a mascot.
 Not a baseball fan, he had never seen a live game.
 He commented "it didn't take me long to see why a mascot was needed.
 The game needs a distraction.
 Otherwise your mind wanders."
 Shanahan was a part-time science student, before he later dropped out.
 Previously he had attended Michael Power High school, where he drew comics for the school newspaper.

 The team was working on a deal with CHUM Limited to develop a mascot character, after the Montreal Expos had added the character of Youppi! earlier in the year.

 In 1985, the BJ Birdy character was described as "lovable, irascible, curious, impudent, mischievous, and often the victim of his own impulsiveness."
 Much of the routines were improvised.
 "B.J. is a reaction character.
 He's a fan.
 He wants to know what's going on.
 He'll duck behind a dugout and then pop up again.
 He does what a lot of fans would do if they weren't so reserved."
 The costume had "perfect vision", and was said to be quite agile.

 During the 1981 Major League Baseball strike, 22-year-old Shanahan told the Star that he would lose $7000 if the whole season was cancelled.
 He suggested he might return to Ontario Place, but worried the strike might permanently kill the character.
 During the strike, he rebuilt his Basil Beaver and Mickey Moose costume heads for Ontario Place, and received a contract to build six more animals in the autumn.
 By the end of the strike, he estimated a loss of $3600.

 The Globe and Mail reported a rumour that Shanahan would not be offered a new contract for 1986.

 The character and its actor had a continuously strained relationship with the team and some fans.
 When receiving complaints from the fans or media on his behavior at a game, the team front office would apparently reply "B.J.
 Who?"
 In 1985, he commented: "I'm always walking a fine wire.
 I found out early that Blue Jays won't back me up, that I'm on my own.
 So I'm on a balancing act."